nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p7 -->
 The call to be a disciple is more than attending church or learning Bible verses-it is an invitation to live like Jesus and to partner with Him in advancing God’s Kingdom.
-Genuine discipleship helps believers become spiritually mature and effective for ministry (<span class="x-scripture" data-type="ref" data-book="Ephesians" data-chapter="4" data-verses="13" data-lang="en" data-version="NKJV">Ephesians 4:13</span>).
+Genuine discipleship helps believers become spiritually mature and effective for ministry (<span class="x-scripture" data-type="ref" data-book="EPH" data-chapter="4" data-verses="13" data-lang="en" data-version="NKJV">Ephesians 4:13</span>).
 It shapes both the heart and skills needed to serve others and share the Gospel.
-As Paul instructed Timothy in <span class="x-scripture" data-type="ref" data-book="2 Timothy" data-chapter="2" data-verses="2" data-lang="en" data-version="NKJV">2 Timothy 2:2</span>, discipleship follows a pattern of spiritual multiplication, where trained disciples continue raising up new followers to lead other to Christ.
+As Paul instructed Timothy in <span class="x-scripture" data-type="ref" data-book="2TI" data-chapter="2" data-verses="2" data-lang="en" data-version="NKJV">2 Timothy 2:2</span>, discipleship follows a pattern of spiritual multiplication, where trained disciples continue raising up new followers to lead other to Christ.

 <!-- p8 -->